 Micronutrients in quinoa

-100 grams of cooked quinoa provides you with approximately (1):
+100 grams of cooked quinoa contains the following amounts of nutrients (1):

 - Manganese: 32% of the DV (Daily Value)

 - Magnesium: 16% of the DV